 19. Allow Freedom of Movement: Do away with the seating charts.
 Allow students to move freely throughout the classroom space.
 Provide quiet or sectioned-off areas for deep thinking, as well as spaces for students who want to collaborate.
 When students are free to flow within the classroom, their creativity will follow suit.

 20. Create a Flexible Classroom: Having flexible classroom layout breeds physical and mental wiggle room, when your body can move, so does your mind.
 Digital classrooms and flipped classrooms provide students access to internet-based learning within an educational environment.
-Teachers can use solutions like LiveTiles Mosaic, which is offered free to grades K-12, to further involve their students and have them play a part in the digital classroom design.
+Teachers can use solutions like LiveTiles Intranet, to further involve their students and have them play a larger part in the digital classroom.

-Mosaic is an intuitive no-code solution that allows users to simply drag and drop respective tiles into place in order to create an education space.
-As the screen shot below illustrates, the tiles vary in function, from social media tiles to calendar tiles to video and image tiles.
-Involving students in the creation of their digital classroom encourages creativity as they decide ways to make the learning process more engaging.
+LiveTiles Everywhere includes options for student interactions and a place for teachers to discuss and share important information.
+As the screen shot from the Box Hill Institute‘s intranet below illustrates, the options vary in function, from social media sections to calendars to video and image sections.
+Involving everybody in the creation of the digital classroom encourages creativity as they decide ways to make the learning process more engaging.

 When faced with the pressure of standardized tests and college entrance exams, students often feel like their creativity is stifled.
 When faced with cuts to important creativity programs, teachers often feel like they can’t fully engage their students.
 It doesn’t have to be this way.
 Teachers can take advantage of digital technology to teach creativity in the classroom and make learning fun and exciting for their students.